Festival Internacional Cervantino in Guanajuato: Family-Friendly Theater and Music

 How to Get Tickets

 Tickets for ticketed Cervantino events go on sale in mid-August through Ticketmaster Mexico (ticketmaster.com.mx) and the festival website.
-Major ticketed shows sell out within days for the marquee artists.
-Most family-friendly programming is free and unticketed (just show up at the plaza).
+Marquee artists sell out within days.
+Most family-friendly programming is free and unticketed - you just show up.

-If you arrive without tickets and want a ticketed event, check the festival box office at Mesón de San Antonio (the official ticket office) every morning - returns and same-day releases happen.
+If you arrive ticketless and want into a ticketed show, check the festival box office at Mesón de San Antonio every morning.
+Returns and same-day releases happen.
+The American expat Facebook groups for San Miguel and Guanajuato also pass along last-minute tickets, though take any opinion in those groups with a fistful of salt.

 Getting to Guanajuato